EyalRoginski/ptrace/doc.md

 Managed to do it in C!
 I can now officially obtain the location of check_password on any running server.

+Tests also confirm that it changes location each time I run the server.

 Let's see if I can get it to jump to my own code.